-- 1. Complete the University General Education Curriculum requirements. - 2.
-Complete the Department and Major Curriculum requirements.
+- 2. Complete the Department and Major Curriculum requirements.
 Requirements for each program can be found in the departmental sections of the Bulletin. - 3.
 Complete the minimum number of semester credit hours required for graduation. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
 Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
 Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
 Students in the College of Education, Humanities and Behavioral Sciences must undergo a fingerprinting/background check for the teaching programs.
-A check of national and state criminal databases will be utilized.
+A check of national and state criminal databases will be utilized. - 9.
+Alabama Teaching Certificate Please see the requirements in the section Center for Educator Preparation and Certification in this Bulletin.